 - Bring cooking liquid and salt to a boil in a large saucepan over high heat.
 Once boiling, add rice.
 Stir to combine.
 Bring back to a boil.

-- Turn heat down to medium and cover.
+- Turn heat down to low and cover.
 Cook for 6 minutes or until liquid is completely absorbed.
+Don't be afraid to open the lid and move the rice with a spoon to check for excess liquid.

 Frequently Asked Questions